Curvature of Poisson pencils in dimension three: Proof of Theorem

 To compute $L_2$, we change the order of partial derivatives $\diffXi{f}$, $\diffXi{g}$.
 We get

 So,

 q.e.d.

 \begin{remark} The most important step of the proof is to introduce the integrating factors $\nu, \mu$ and use the compatibility conditions (\ref{integratingFactorDerivative}), (\ref{integratingFactorDerivative2}).
-All the rest is computations.
-What was not obvious \textit{a priori}, is that the integrating factors $\nu, \mu$, which cannot be found explicitly, disappear and do not enter the final formula for $\Theta$.
+All the rest is a straightforward computation.
+What is not obvious \textit{a priori}, is that the integrating factors $\nu, \mu$, which cannot be found explicitly, disappear and do not enter the final formula for $\Theta$.
 Also, it helps a lot to change the order of partial derivatives $\diffXi{f}$, $\diffXi{g}$ when computing $L_2$.
 Otherwise, second derivatives of $\nu, \mu$ arise, and the computation becomes very hard. \end{remark}